Bachelor’s Degree in Psychology

-While a doctoral degree is required for clinical work, there are many jobs that typically require a baccalaureate degree in psychology.
-Jobs in the psychology field that may require a bachelor’s level education include community service managers, management analysts, social and human service assistants, and mental health specialists.
-According to the Bureau of Labor Statistics (BLS), mental health counselors earn an average of $46,050 per year, social and community service managers earn an average salary of $70,870, management analysts earn an average of $91,910 per year, and social and human service assistants earn an average salary of $34,120.1,2,3,4 The outlook for these jobs is positive, projected at a range of 10% to 19% growth over the ten-year period ending in 2024, which is faster than average.1,2,3,4
+1. To get a job.
+While a doctoral degree is required for clinical work, there are many jobs that require a baccalaureate degree in psychology.
+Jobs in the psychology field that may require a bachelor’s-level education include community service managers, management analysts, social and human service assistants, and mental health specialists.

-To be admitted into a bachelor’s program in psychology, you should have either a high school diploma or GED equivalent, an average GPA of 3.0 (varies by school), and you should be prepared to submit official transcripts, letters of recommendation, essays, and a statement of purpose in order to be admitted.
-Most schools do not require you to declare a major until your sophomore or junior year, but it’s best if you have an idea of your major before that so that you can begin the coursework earlier.
+Admission requirements for a bachelor’s program in psychology include a high school diploma or GED equivalent, an average GPA of 3.0 (varies by school), official transcripts, letters of recommendation, essays, and a statement of purpose.
+Most schools do not require you to declare a major until your sophomore or junior year, but it’s best if you have an idea of your major before that so that you can begin the required coursework earlier.

 Core Concepts and Coursework

-A bachelor of psychology program gives students a broad overview of the field, an introduction to scientific methodology, core concepts and a history of the field, and possible specialization areas.
-Graduates will be prepared to proceed to graduate studies in psychology or work at the undergraduate level in support or non-clinical roles.
-The American Psychological Association (APA) lays out five distinct fundamental learning goals for the undergraduate in psychology major.
+A bachelor of psychology program gives students a broad overview of the field, an introduction to scientific methodology and core concepts, and specialization areas.
+Graduates can pursue graduate studies in psychology or work at the undergraduate level in support or non-clinical roles.
+The APA lays out five distinct fundamental learning goals for the undergraduate in psychology major.
 These are:

 - Scientific Inquiry and Critical Thinking – Students should be able to engage in scientific reasoning to solve problems and interpret behavior.